ErpNetDocs/tech/modules/logistics/inventory/inventory-control/planned-reconcile.md

 ### Info

-This tab includes details about the products, including additional codes, if present, as well as the total counted quantities up to this moment and the ability to **scrap** them.
+This tab includes details about the products, including additional codes, if present, as well as the total counted quantities up to this moment and the ability to **delete** them.
 If you tap on a product from the **Availability** tab, you'll be shown further information about it here.

 All registered counts feature the **date and time** when they occured, and can be individually **deleted**.